ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.1.2022
+- I made a list of things to accomplish this week.
+Since the mortgage app, dictionary app, and cli calculator are all somewhat small in scale, I've decided to add an eCommerce project site (in addition to the All Access clone) to my portfolio.
+I plan to have the eCommerce site, the homepage of All Access, my personal site (revamped), the dictionary app (revamped), and my resume done by this time next week.
+Time to execute!

 7.31.2022
 - I looked at the portfolio/projects of one of my cohorts from my bootcamp that got a dev job after graduation.
 The portfolio page had 'noob' written all over it, and the projects were not anything special.
 It inspired me to remove ChartJS from the mortgage calculator app, and added an svg pattern background with an inset box shadow to bring focus to the app itself.
 I'm going to do something similar to the dictionary app as it doesn't look incredibley appealing either.
 Once I get that done, I'm going to redeploy (chaged homepage urls) the two projects, rework my personal site as it's not super greatm and then start applying to jobs finally.
 I'm so close, and I can't wait to start my dev career.<br> Before && After:<br>
 <img width="450" alt="Screen Shot 2022-07-31 at 9 01 31 PM" src="https://user-images.githubusercontent.com/48275526/182054013-599a3177-c67d-4b0f-8f31-0ee4dc58168e.png"><img width="450" alt="Screen Shot 2022-07-31 at 9 02 07 PM" src="https://user-images.githubusercontent.com/48275526/182054017-76b1be07-0b04-493f-9149-e59a9d57deeb.png">